 Children or minors can be victims of the same types of personal injury as adults but may be more vulnerable.
 Injuries that affect a child may include:

-The law requires rigorous safety standards for the prevention of child injuries But the U.S. Consumer Product Safety Commission (CPSC), who is charged with protecting the public from unreasonable risks of injury or death from consumer products, says the incidents are still too high.
+The law requires rigorous safety standards for the prevention of child injuries.
+However, the U.S. Consumer Product Safety Commission (CPSC), which is charged with protecting the public from unreasonable risks of injury or death from consumer products, says incidents of child injury are still too high.

 Recalls Based Upon Child Injuries

 Each year in the U.S. between 50 and 100 children’s products are recalled by the CPSC due to safety events.
 About one-fourth to half of items that are recalled due to safety events, are used for nursery aged children.

 In some cases, even though the number of different products recalled appears small, this means that millions of units of dangerous toys or children’s items may be in consumer homes or care centers.
 In addition, many of the recalls are due to design flaws or flagrant violations of safety standards.
 Unscrupulous manufacturers may have resulted in thousands of injuries due to intentional negligence.

 Some past consumer issues which have resulted in child injury have included:

 - Toys and jewelry have been made with lead paint